Residency Program Curriculum

 First year osteopathic residents participate in one to two OMM clinics per month (on non-inpatient rotations).
 Each clinic is supervised by a board certified osteopathic faculty member.

-Second and third year osteopathic residents participate in one OMM clinic per month.
+Second and third year osteopathic residents participate in one OMM clinic per month.on outpatient rotations.

 Integrated OMM Appointments

 Second- and third-year osteopathic residents have designated OMM appointment slots integrated into their family medicine office schedule.
-The number of OMM integrated appointments each week typically ranges from zero to three depending on which rotation the resident is currently on.
+The number of OMM integrated appointments each week typically ranges from zero to three depending the resident's assigned rotation.

 Inpatient OMM Experience